 For example, in “distressed company financing” situations, invoice factoring or AR financing can be beneficial.

 However, the process is slightly longer than the standard factoring qualifying process.
 Your company or tax representative (we can make a recommendation) needs to connect with the IRS to get lien subordination, allowing Bankers Factoring to have the first claim or position on the factored invoices.
-The claim or position is simply the party that receives payment first from the invoice when the customer pays.
+The claim or position is the party that receives payment from the invoice when the customer pays.

 Once the IRS issues a subordination, we can keep you current on your payment plan as we continuously fund you as you generate good B2B or B2G invoices.
 And our factoring rates are cheaper than swiping a credit card or alternative lenders like MCAs for small business owners.